Dharashiv Caves: Caves

-There are 7 caves, 1st cave is harnessed by 20 pillars of scaffolding.
+There are seven caves, 1st cave is harnessed by 20 pillars of scaffolding.
 Cave No. 2 is among major caves and modeled on the plan of the Vakataka caves at Ajantha.
 It has a central hall measuring 80 feet by 80 feet, with 14 cells for the residence of the Bhiksus and garbhagraha with a statue of the Gautam Buddha in Padmasana.
 3rd cave resembles with 1st, while later caves are Jain caves.

 Current status

 Dharashiv caves are claimed by both Buddhist and Jain traditions.
-However research done by James Burges on 1200 caves in Maharashtra state showed that Dharashiv caves were originally a Buddhists caves in 5th century AD, while in 12th century some caves were converted to Jain caves.
+However research done by James Burges on 1200 caves in Maharashtra state showed that Dharashiv caves were originally a Buddhists caves in 5th century AD, while in 10th century some caves were constructed for Jain monks by Rashtrakuta kings.